oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 1. The CWT MAY contain other claims.

-2. The CWT MUST be digitally signed using an asymmetric cryptographic algorithm.
-Relying parties MUST reject the CWT if it is using a Message Authentication Code (MAC) algorithm.
-Relying parties MUST reject CWTs with an invalid signature.
+2. The CWT MUST be secured using a cryptographic signature or MAC algorithm.
+Relying Parties MUST reject JWTs with an invalid signature.

 3. Relying parties MUST reject CWTs that are not valid in all other respects per "CBOR Web Token (CWT)" {{RFC8392}}.

-4. Application of additional restrictions and policy are at the discretion of the verifying party.
+4. Application of additional restrictions and policy are at the discretion of the Relying Party.

 The following is a non-normative example for a Status List Token in CWT format in Hex: